MarjusMetushi/Infotainment_Prototype/Support.md

+# Information about the application:
+## Please note that this is a work in progress and may not be fully functional, please report any issues or bugs you encounter.
+## This application is designed to provide a simple and user-friendly interface for controlling your car's infotainment system.
-# The following sound formats are supported:
+## The following sound formats are supported:
 * AIFF
 * AU
 * MP3